AlexanderGS0x/blockchain-developer-bootcamp-final-project-/README.md

 Feed me NFT 😄: `0x6bbf5CB9ab2c1Ff248Aaa48Fdd10DC1732d7b1Cc`

-This spins up a distributed "marketplace", that works as a distributed CRUD application on the [Ropsten](https://ropsten.etherscan.io/) Ethereum testnet.
+This spins up a "marketplace", that works as a distributed CRUD application on the [Ropsten](https://ropsten.etherscan.io/) Ethereum testnet.
 It allows `wallets` to browse (read) and buy/sell (write) digital items with Ropsten ETH in a similar way to how an NFT marketplace works.
 To me, in many ways this feels like a traditional API, only that it's monetized, doesn't have a database, and instead writes directly to the blockchain.

 Solidity instead of SQL.